 In case a sysroot prefix is configured, and the filename starts with the '/' character, and the script being processed was located inside the sysroot prefix, the filename will be looked for in the sysroot prefix.
-Otherwise, the linker will try to open the file in the current directory.
-If it is not found, the linker will search through the archive library search path.
-The sysroot prefix can also be forced by specifying = as the first character in the filename path.
-See also the description of '-L' in Section 2.1 [Command Line Options], page 3.
+The sysroot prefix can also be forced by specifying = as the first character in the filename path, or prefixing the filename path with \$SYSROOT.
+See also the description of '-L' in Section 2.1 [Command-line Options], page 3.